vitiko98/qobuz-dl/README.md

 ```

 ## Module usage
 Using `qobuz-dl` as a module is really easy.
-Basically, the only thing you need is to initialize `QobuzDL` from `core`.
+Basically, the only thing you need is `QobuzDL` from `core`.

 ```python
 from qobuz_dl.core import QobuzDL